Gunbreaker Basic Guide

 Damage Snapshotting

 Damage is calculated by snapshotting all buffs and debuffs at the exact moment the server receives the request to use any action.
-This means that the damage actually applying to and hitting a target is already calculated before it applies to the target, and that actions are still buffed so long as they are used before the buff falls off, not as the damage lands.
-Debuff-based damage over time effects work the same way, such as Sonic Break.
+This means that the damage actually applying to and hitting a target has already been calculated before it strikes the target.
+Debuff-based damage over time effects such as Sonic Break work the same way, meaning the only thing that matters is what buffs were active when it was cast, not what remains active through it’s effect duration.

-As a result, when playing fast enough GCD speeds this allows us to buff additional GCDs while No Mercy is still active without needing No Mercy to remain active as that damage lands.
+As a result, this allows us to buff a ninth GCD within No Mercy at faster speeds than 2.50.
 It also means that as long as damage-over-time effects fully tick and expire without being wasted, they can go anywhere within No Mercy.

 9 GCD No Mercy

-An additional 9th GCD into No Mercy is typically possible on GCD speeds faster than or equal to 2.47.
-Thanks to damage snapshotting, we only have to care that the action is pressed while No Mercy is active, meaning so as long as the total time to press 9 GCDs is less than 20 seconds, 9 GCDs are possible.
+An additional 9th GCD inside No Mercy is typically possible on GCD speeds faster than or equal to 2.47 (albeit theoretically possible anywhere faster than 2.50).
 Buffing the 9th GCD is very dependent on when No Mercy is used relative to the GCD roll and it requires a specific usage timing.

-In order to buff a 9th GCD inside No Mercy, we must use No Mercy as a “late weave”, or cast it in between the bottom left and top left corner of our GCD icon.
+In order to buff a 9th GCD inside No Mercy, we must use No Mercy as a “late weave”, or cast it in between the bottom left and top left corner of our GCD icon, at the “nine-o-clock” position within the GCD roll.
 This makes it so that No Mercy will activate right as we press the next GCD, letting us maximize our active usage time of the possible 20 seconds.

 No Mercy Usage Guidelines

-Certain GCD speeds are poorly aligned to No Mercy and will cause No Mercy to drift rather excessively when attempting to cast it, which can drift No Mercy away from party buffs.
-To minimize this as much as possible, there are basic usage guidelines for how and when to cast No Mercy.
+Certain GCD speeds are poorly aligned to No Mercy and cause No Mercy to drift when attempting to cast it, which can drift No Mercy away from party buffs.
+To minimize this as much as possible, there are basic usage guidelines for how and when to cast No Mercy based on GCD speed ranges.

 2.50 GCD